startup-dotfiles/configs/README.md

 ### Migration

-If you want to create your own repository to manage `$HOME` directory, download the two scripts ([deploy.sh](./deploy.sh) and [sync_copy.sh](./sync_copy.sh)), use [MANIFEST.linux](./MANIFEST.linux) as a reference to write your own manifest, and update the default MANIFEST variable in the scripts.
+If you want to create your own repository to manage `$HOME` directory, download the two scripts ([deploy.sh](./deploy.sh) and [sync_copy.sh](./sync_copy.sh)) and the `scripts/global.sh` script.
+Using [MANIFEST.linux](./MANIFEST.linux) as a reference to write your own manifest, and update the default MANIFEST variable in the scripts.
 To initialize the repository, run `sync_copy.sh` to copy the files or directories from your local `$HOME` that you want to manage into the repository.
 To manage files via symlinks or deploy your config files to other machines, run `deploy.sh`.
 In short: use `sync_copy.sh` for regular maintenance, and `deploy.sh` to deploy configurations to other machines.

 ## References